 About horror… and love

 To be sure, writers and artists also took to their pens after January's attacks in Paris, as Je suis Charlie quickly became an international rallying cry for free expression and the irreverent satire of the slain French cartoonists.
-But this latest round of slayings have touched a broader slice of the population -sparking wider soul searching about French values
+But this latest round of slayings have touched a broader slice of the population - sparking wider soul searching about French values and identity.

 "This shows that we can resist by our culture, by our words, by our ideas," said Paris area resident Laetitia Gaspar, who stood among a crowd studying the messages piled up at Republique, under a giant statue of Marianne.
 Nearby, a note pinned under a glass of wine read: "You will not destroy our way of life.
 Resist!"